When I first got to China, I didn’t know how to greet people. I wanted to just say “good morning” in Chinese to my co-workers, and didn’t know how!

 Want to learn more useful phrases?
 Try Speechling!

-Speechling is our favourite new language-learning app.
+Speechling is one of our favourite language-learning apps.
 It’s a really awesome way of learning sentences instead of words in isolation.